holographicSol/OmegaFindv2/README.md

 Gratitude and Thanks:

-    Powered by asyncio, aiomultiprocess, aiofiles, python-magic, patool, tabulate and of course the python standard library.
+    Powered by asyncio, aiomultiprocess, aiofiles, python-magic, patool, tabulate, unoconv and of course the python standard library.